nshkrdotcom/ElixirScope/DIAGS.md

 ### 3. Runtime Event Capture Pipeline (from BEAM to Ingestor)

 Focuses on how events sourced from BEAM's tracing mechanisms are captured.

+> **Note:** Accurate for runtime path, but needs to show the convergent path from AST instrumentation via `Capture.InstrumentationRuntime`.

 ```mermaid
 graph LR